-Whether you’re looking for a traditional five-star grande-dame, a knockout view from a unique suite or a budget hotel where creatives work and play, here’s our pick of the best Hong Kong hotels – and you can book now with Culture Trip.
+Whether you’re looking for a traditional five-star grande-dame, a knockout view from a unique suite or a budget hotel where creatives work and play – here’s our pick of the best places to stay in Hong Kong.

 Shoot 43 floors up the Pacific Place building to reach this lofty hotel, created to feel like a private residence above the bustle.
 Designer Andre Fu is the brains behind the light-filled look at the Upper House, where beyond the minimalist lobby are 117 rooms and glass-fronted apartments.
 Dine in the Michelin-starred fusion restaurant before taking in the skyline from the 49th-floor cocktail lounge.